-Recent economic conditions have added significant challenges to our clients in the communications media, and entertainment sectors.
-The general result is reduced client spending on capital and operational initiatives.
-This reduction in spending, coupled with increased competition pursuing fewer opportunities, could result in further price reductions, fewer client projects, under utilization of consultants, reduced operating margins, and loss of market share.
+Despite the increase in revenues during fiscal year 2010 as compared to 2009, the rate of change in the communications industry, driving convergence of media and telecommunications, consolidation of smaller providers and expanded deployment of wireless capabilities have added both opportunity and uncertainty for our clients.
+The general result is overall reduced client spending on many capital and operational initiatives.
+This reduction in spending, coupled with increased competition pursuing fewer opportunities, could result in further price reductions, fewer client projects, under-utilization of consultants, reduced operating margins and loss of market share.
 Declines in our revenues can have a significant impact on our financial results.
 Although we have a flexible cost base comprised primarily of employee and related costs, there is a lag in time required to scale the business appropriately if revenues are reduced.
 In addition, our future revenues and operating results may fluctuate from quarter to quarter based on the number, size and scope of projects in which we are engaged, the contractual terms and degree of completion of such projects, any delays incurred in connection with a project, consultant utilization rates, general economic conditions and other factors.

-From a cash flow perspective, cash flows provided by operating activities were \$0.4 million during fiscal year 2009 compared to \$6.3 million for fiscal year 2008.
-The decline in cash flows from operating activities for fiscal year 2009 as compared with the 2008 period primarily related to a decline in operating results due to lower revenue volumes and lower utilization of our employee consulting personnel.
+From a cash flow perspective, cash flows used in operating activities were \$1.1 million during fiscal year 2010 and cash flows provided by operating activities were \$0.4 million during fiscal year 2009.
+Positive cash flows from the results of operations (after adding back non-cash items to our net loss) were \$0.9 million for fiscal years 2010 and 2009.
+The significant change in cash flows from operating activities for fiscal year 2010 as compared to fiscal year 2009 was primarily due to changes in working capital.

-At January 2, 2010, we had working capital of approximately \$16.3 million, which included \$2.8 million in short-term debt.
-In addition, working capital includes \$5.4 million in short-term investments that were classified as long-term as of January 3, 2009.
-Our short-term and noncurrent investments consist of auction rate securities.
+At January 1, 2011, we had working capital of approximately \$16.1 million.
+Our noncurrent investments of \$5.9 million (\$6.3 million par value) consist of auction rate securities held with Citigroup.
 Returns on our cash and investments have decreased over recent periods as a result of decreasing interest rates and a reduction in invested balances.